HumanAgainstMachine/WindowsLab/README.md

 a computer lab where the administrator operates.
 Computers are equipped with Windows OS (10 or 11) and are connected to the same LAN.

 **Admin computer**
-the computer that the administrator uses to run commands on remote computers.
+the computer that the administrator uses to run commands on lab computers.

-**Remote computers**
+**Lab computer**
-the computers available in the lab, remote-controlled from the Admin computer.
-They have similar hardware and software characteristics.
+a computer available in the lab, remote-controlled from the Admin computer.
+Lab computers have similar hardware and software characteristics.

 **Lab User Account**
-a local user account created on each remote computer with the same: `username`, `password`, and account type (Standard User or Administrator).
+a local user account created on each lab computer with the same: `username`, `password`, and account type (Standard User or Administrator).
 These accounts never expire, the password never expires and can't be changed by the lab user.

 ## Getting the Lab ready